 Whether you are looking to purchase a website as an or have someone take over your current website, an operator service may be a great option.

-We caught up with Mo Mullah, a website operator specializing in flipping and . in websites for some website
+We caught up with Mo Mullah, a website operator specializing in flipping and .
+This is what he had to say. in websites for some website

 Hey, I’m Mo, I’ve been buying and flipping websites for a few years now.
 I run a bespoke site operator service that gives clients the opportunity to work with a professional and well-rounded site operator.

-Today I own a variety of business in the online marketing world and by diversifying my across multiple niches have a sustainable that helps me travel the world, live in the Caribbean and importantly sustain a big family.
+Today I own a variety of business in the online marketing world.
+By diversifying my across multiple niches, I have a sustainable that helps me travel the world, live in the Caribbean, and most importantly, sustain a big family.

-Now I spend the majority of my time growing and in websites (both content and affiliate sites) The ability to exit at over 30 times monthly is a powerful reason to get involved in buying and running content sites online.
+The ability to exit at over 30-40 times monthly is a powerful reason to get involved in buying and running content sites online.
+This can be an amazing investment opportunity for the right people.

 An excellent example of this is when I recently purchased a website for $2800 and flipped it for $24000 in under a year.

-My approach to this was efficiency, scalability, and keeping costs low by doing all the hard work myself.
+My approach to this was efficiency, scalability, and keeping costs low.
+I did this by doing all the hard work myself.

 Website Investment Example